Life Insurance Choices for Seniors17 minute read

 Guaranteed Acceptance, Fully Underwritten, and No Medical Exam Life Insurance

-You may also have some choices to make about your application process.
-For example, you have probably seen advertisements for senior life insurance that you can buy without a medical exam.
+You have probably seen advertisements for senior life insurance that you can buy without a medical exam.
 You may have even seen life insurance companies that will guarantee acceptance without having to answer any health questions at all.
 If you do need a medical exam, the life insurance company will pay for it.
 Most of the time, these life insurance medical exams are quick and non-invasive.
 In many cases, the insurer will even send a paramedic to your home or office to collect samples, weigh you, and so on.

 In order to understand these application options, consider some of the pros and cons: